Many of my patients come to their first appointments having already tried multiple diets to try to get better.

 This is a wildly untrue statement that has probably delayed the diagnosis and treatment of many people.

-Food sensitivities can cause painful and debilitating symptoms.
+Food intolerances can cause painful and debilitating symptoms.

 I have known a patient that developed such a severe gluten sensitivity that they have been to the ER with neurological symptoms - trouble seeing, hearing problems, and migraines so bad that they have partial paralysis for weeks.